-It was common, almost traditional, to wolf down our food at mealtimes and then go for a walk on the dock or the breakwater (if near enough to our mooring).
+It was common, almost traditional, to wolf down our food at mealtimes and then go for a walk out on the docks or the breakwater.

 In keeping with this tradition, I was walking with some friends during lunch one sunny North African day, and passed by a Korean fishing boat which was moored behind us.
 I noticed several grizzled, fiftyish fishermen sitting on deck having lunch (bowls of rice with fish on top), and playing a board game I knew by its Japanese name, "Go".
 In Korean, it is termed "Baduk".
 The Chinese call it "WeiQi".

 I knew a little about Go (having played it myself), and told my friends what I knew of the game, pointing as I explained.
 The seaworthy fellows on the fishing boat noted this oddity (a young freckle-faced redhead explaining an ancient Asian board game to her companions), and found this intriguing (or at least entertaining).